ctbeiser/unlock/README.md

 essentially accomplishing the same thing as you putting your ID card next to the door lock.
 To completely unlock the door, you'll need to enter your PIN.

-*If you live in IV or another place where you only have 1 door, then I'm not sure what will happen, as I have no way to test it.*
+If you live in IV or another place where you only have 1 door, it'll unlock that.
+As you might expect, the -r flag then does nothing.

 ```
 $ ./unlock.py -h